FajarFE/FajarFE/.github/README.md

 <div align="left">

 <h2 >Hi 👋!
-My name is Fajar Fernandi and I'm a Frontend Developer, from Indonesian</h2>
+My name is Fajar Fernandi and I'm a Frontend Developer</h2>
 <p>
   I am a passionate Web Developer with a strong focus on Frontend Development, particularly in building responsive, user-friendly interfaces.
 However, I am also keen on expanding my skill set, and I am open to taking on Fullstack or Backend roles if required.
 I believe that continuous learning is key to growth, and I am always excited to explore new technologies and improve my development skills.
 With experience in Next.js, React, Laravel,  and various other tools, I am committed to delivering high-quality solutions while constantly enhancing my technical expertise.
 </p>